microsoft/abap2git/README.md

 ## FAQ
 ### Why is BAdI CTS_REQUEST_CHECK~CHECK_BEFORE_RELEASE not a good place to sync code to Azure DevOps?
-The BAdI class is called before releasing the transport request, the release process may fail afterwards due to many reasons, containing unreleased tasks, failed ATC rules, failed virtual forge checks, failed ATC unit tests, etc., then the request will end up with unreleased state, in this case the request is not supposed to sync to Git.
+The BAdI class is called before releasing the TR, the release process may fail afterwards due to many reasons, containing unreleased tasks, failed ATC rules, failed virtual forge checks, failed ATC unit tests, etc., then the request will end up with unreleased state, in this case the request is not supposed to sync to Git.

 ### Why use background job to call abap2git?
-Given the BAdI above with improper timing to sync to Git, scheduled background job with delay would be a solution to ensure the transport request release process is completed when the job starts.
+Given the BAdI above with improper timing to sync to Git, scheduled background job with delay would be a solution to ensure the TR release process is completed when the job starts.

 ### What if ABAP developer doesn't have the privilege to schedule background job in SAP?
 Contact security team to add a customized role with authorize objects required to schedule job and have ABAP developer apply for that role.